On supported deformations and birational isotriviality: Supported deformations implies birational fibers

-By Lemma \ref{vstanelker}, cf. Remark \ref{vstanelker2}, the (Zariski) closure of $F_0$ is contained in the smooth compact $n+1-k$-dimensional subvariety $h^{-1}(h(x_0))$ and by our choice of $x_0$ it does not intersect the divisor $\sD$.
-In particular this implies that every point of $F_0$ is a regular point of the foliation $\sF_v$.
+By Lemma \ref{vstanelker}, cf. Corollary \ref{vstanelker2}, the (Zariski) closure of $F_0$ is contained in the smooth $n+1-k$-dimensional subvariety ${h^{-1}(h(x_0))}\cap X^0$ and by our choice of $x_0$ it does not intersect the divisor $\sD$.
+In particular this implies that every point of $F_0$ is a regular point of the foliation $\sF_v$, since the singular locus $\Sigma_v$ is contained in $\sD$.
 Then $F_0$ is locally immersed as a smooth subvariety of $f^{-1}(\Delta)$.
 Let $g\colon F_0\to \Delta$ be the composition

+that is the restriction of $f$ to the leaf.
+It is easy to see that $g$ is a submersion between $1$-dimensional manifolds.